Concessions Refresh Informative Session

 When will the Indianapolis Airport Authority (IAA) issue the solicitation?

-The IAA will issue a solicitation on January 5, 2018.
+The IAA will issue a solicitation in January 2018.
 Sign up for the IAA's online solicitation management system to be notified when the solicitation is posted.
 It's free to register and view open solicitations.

 How long will I have to respond to the solicitation?

-IAA staff anticipates that respondents will have approximately 90 days to submit their response.
+IAA staff anticipates that respondents will have approximately 90 days after the date the solicitation is issued to submit their response.
+Specific instructions will be included in the solicitation.

 Is there an experience requirement necessary to be awarded a contract?